West Sixth Street

 Courtesy of 24 Diner.

 Steak lovers dig into the beef at the no-frills Hoffbrau Steakhouse, one of Austin’s oldest steakhouses (temporarily closed).
 Biscuits are the thing and Fixe is a contender for best, served fresh from the oven with honey butter.
 24 Diner (a real 24-hour diner) is a go-to for all-day dining, with classic diner dishes made from locally sourced ingredients, along with craft beer and wine.
 Bakery and cafe Swedish Hill serves sandwiches on their house-made bread, plus pastries and coffee.
 Wu Chow's contemporary menu includes flavors from all of China's Eight Great Cuisines.
 And Lin Asian Bar + Dim Sum highlights local ingredients in Chinese homestyle cooking.
 Both Wu Chow and Lin Asian Bar are known for their legendary soup dumplings.

 Waterloo Records.
 Credit Andy Mahr.

 The Whole Foods Market flagship store is a definite must-see (and eat!).
 Within the market there are four restaurants, a beer and wine bar, a food truck, and rooftop live tunes and events.
 Directly across the street, flip through records, grab Austin T-shirts and see jam sessions in-store at Waterloo Records.
 Or wander the aisles of tomes at nearby BookPeople.
-Art lovers should venture just a bit further down West Sixth Street and gallery hop to the likes of the Wally Workman Gallery, the Stephen L. Clark Gallery, the Lotus Gallery, the Russell Collection and more.
+Art lovers should venture just a bit further down West Sixth Street and gallery hop to the likes of the Wally Workman Gallery, the Stephen L. Clark Gallery, the Lotus Gallery, West Chelsea Contemporary and more.